wjnlim/ep_engine/README.md

 ---

 ## Features
-* This project is developed with reference to the designs of Google’s gRPC, libevent, and nginx.
+* This project is developed with reference to the designs of **gRPC, libevent, and nginx**.
 * This is an **epoll-based event engine**.
 * Works in **edge-triggered mode**.
 * Applications using this engine must follow the recommended approach for edge-triggered mode described in the `epoll(7)` man page:
     1. Use **non-blocking file descriptors**.
-       (For this engine, set nonblocking mode before creating an `Epolled_fd`.)
+       (For this engine, set fd to non-blocking mode before creating an `Epolled_fd`.)
     2. Wait for an event **only after** `read(2)` or `write(2)` return `EAGAIN`.
        (For this engine, inside an event callback, continuously read/write the fd until `EAGAIN`,
        and then (re)register the handler callback to get event notifications again using
        `epdfd_notify_on_read()` or `epdfd_notify_on_writable()`.)
+* **Notes**
   * This project is mainly for personal use, not for production codes.\
     Thus, the code may lack thorough testing, so please use it with caution.
   * This project uses my [utils](https://github.com/wjnlim/utils.git) library.
 The CMake file will automatically fetch the utils project internally
+  * This library depends on pthread, so you must link with **-lpthread**
 ---

 ## Core Concepts